LazaUK/AOAI-ReproducibleOutput-SDKv1/README.md

     ]
 )
 ```
-3. Here we may get slightly different outputs for two separate submissions of the same prompt:
+3. We may get slightly different outputs for two separate submissions of the same prompt:
 ``` JSON
 --------------------
 In the lush forests of the Himalayas, a curious red panda named Pabu spent his days frolicking among the trees.
 One day, Pabu stumbled upon a hidden grove filled with the sweetest bamboo he'd ever tasted, but it was guarded by a mischievous monkey.
 With cleverness and a dash of bravery, Pabu outwitted the monkey, sharing the grove's bounty with his fellow pandas, becoming a legend in the forest.